Mourinto/rewards_program/README.md

 # Rewards

-back enf implementaion for rewards program which
+implementaion for rewards program which
 The inviter gets (1/2)^k points for each confirmed invitation, where k is the level of the invitation: level 0 (people directly invited) yields 1 point, level 1 (people invited by someone invited by the original customer) gives 1/2 points, level 2 invitations (people invited by someone on level 1) awards 1/4 points and so on.